Praxis-13/Praxis-13/README.md

 * Turn ideas into **products**
 * Represent **1337** with quality work

-ProtoForge is not about speed.
+Praxis is not about speed.
 It’s about **depth**.

 ---

 ## 📍 Status

-ProtoForge is currently being built by students, for students.
+Praxis is currently being built by students, for students.
 The platform itself is our **first public project**.

 If you want to help build it —